 "The practice involves thinking – not chanting aloud – a specific sound, called a mantra, chosen for each person at the time of instruction.
 During TM, the mantra is used as the object of attention.
 The meditator is not at all concerned with any meaning the sound may or may not have; dwelling on meaning would be a type of contemplation and would keep one's awareness at a more superficial level.
 It is the sound quality – along with the specific way the mantra is employed – that is conducive to producing the deep rest and refined awareness characteristic of TM..."

-Many research studies have been performed to evaluate TM's efficacy in a variety of areas and TM is billed as an "evidence-based practice."
+Many studies have been performed to evaluate TM's efficacy in a variety of areas and TM is billed as an evidence-based practice.
 The David Lynch Foundation lists some of them here.
 TM.org also has a page with a list of research studies.

 Although many interpret Transcendental Meditation in non-religious terms, the Vedic background is clearly present in Maharishi's thought.
 The correlation between what he calls the "Unified Field," "Pure Consciousness," "Bliss Consciousness," or "Transcendental Consciousness" and what is called in Hinduism "the Atman" or "Brahman" is hard to miss.

-In the Vedantic Hindu understanding, at the very core of each human personality lies "the Atman" – a spiritual absolute or "God in us."
+In the Vedantic Hindu understanding, at the very core of each human personality lies the Atman – a spiritual absolute or "God in us."
 The Atman lies deeper than what we would call the "personality" or "ego;" it is the Divine core of every created being.
-The Atman is sometimes referred to as the Higher Self, or simply the Self, and is said to be experienced through deep meditation in which one is taken beyond thought, to the very center of their Being.
+The Atman is sometimes referred to as the Higher Self, or simply the Self, and is said to be experienced through deep states of meditation in which one is taken beyond thought, to the very center of their Being.